 Integrative, Relational Psychotherapy and Counselling

-Welcome.
-I am an integrative therapist in advanced clinical training, holding a postgraduate diploma from the Sherwood Psychotherapy Training Institute, and am a registered member of the BACP and UKCP trainee.
-I hold undergraduate and postgraduate qualifications in Psychology, and have spent a number of years working in forensic settings.
-More recently, I have been working with clients experiencing trauma and PTSD.
+I am an integrative therapist in advanced clinical training, with a Postgraduate Diploma from the Sherwood Psychotherapy Training Institute.
+I am a registered member of the BACP and a UKCP trainee member.
+I also hold undergraduate and postgraduate qualifications in Psychology and have spent a number of years working in forensic settings.
+More recently, I have worked with clients experiencing trauma, PTSD, anxiety, low mood, relational difficulties and the impact of earlier life experiences.

 I work integratively, drawing on relational and developmental understanding to help you understand yourself and your relationships.
 As everyone is unique, I tailor therapy to your individual needs.
 Together, exploring what’s happening now and how earlier experiences may still be shaping how you feel today.
 I offer support in developing greater self-understanding, acceptance and change.